krasserm/krasserm.github.io/2024/03/06/modular-agent/index.md

 ## Conclusion

-Separating planning from function calling concerns reduces the responsibilities of a planner module and supports usage of smaller LLMs for planner implementation.
-This article demonstrated how to elicit multi-step planning behavior from a general-purpose instruction-tuned LLM like Mistral-7B-Instruct-v0.2, without further fine-tuning.
+Separating step planning from function calling concerns reduces the responsibilities of a planner module and supports usage of smaller LLMs for planner implementation.
+This article demonstrated how to elicit step planning behavior from a general-purpose instruction-tuned LLM like Mistral-7B-Instruct-v0.2, without further fine-tuning.
 In a [follow-up article](https://krasserm.github.io/2024/05/31/planner-fine-tuning/index.md), I'll show how a planner module can be fine-tuned on synthetic data.